Diving into the Unconscious

 JUMP WITH ME into the Mediterranean Sea, the crib of many ancient cultures, including the Phoenicians, and Ancient Greeks and Romans.
 Our rented boat, Gaia 10/14, moves across Sardinia’s Orosei Gulf.
 You have brought some of your favorite people along.
 We drop anchor in the azure sea perhaps 50 meters from the white sands of a beach: Cala Goloritze.
 The boat rocks.
 You steady yourself on the railing.
 The anchor almost runs out of its 25-meter line.
 Our vessel is now secured.

 We drop into the water—splash!
 Everyone wears a mask and snorkel.
 You float.
 After a few minutes enjoying freedom from gravity, you look around, just under the surface.
 Fish surround you.
 You realize that your body is wrapped within a school of elegant damselfish, Chromis chromis.
 Extend your arms and they close up their bodies escaping downwards and away from you.
-Retract your arm, and the damselfish open up and swim up to you again.
+Retract your arms, and the damselfish open up and swim up to you again.
 Perhaps they are neurally wired to escape shadows or big moving objects or … ?
 Stop.
 Breathe.
 No need to work it out.
 Let us revel in suspended animation with the damselfish for a too-brief moment.

 The Mediterranean carries us towards its cliffs.
 As you look right, a towering brown wall thunders down into the white quartz sand deep below.
 The contrast is striking.
 Approaching this wall triggers a feeling of relief.
 You are no longer hovering over sand far below.
 Safe again.
 You look closer at the wall.
 The common and beautiful ornate wrasses (Thalassoma pavo) snake their way across the rocks covered with marine life.
 Most of these fish are females, swimming in groups of three or four.
 You occasionally spot a male.
 As it happens, each individual of this species is born a male and later turns into a female.
 These fish are what scientists call sequential hermaphrodites.
 Sex may be an important biological category crucial to evolution, but it is not necessarily a stable category—even within one organism.
 Sometimes, especially near deep crevices in the wall, you see large groups of eight or ten.